Do you want to handle your boa constrictor, but you’re afraid of messing it up somehow?

 However, this lack of options may also force them into an attack mode to defend themselves.

 My boa constrictor is squeezing:

 Be careful with the difference between coiling and squeezing for attack or defense.

-Normal movement requires coiling and may feel strong, but there usually isn’t an intense pressure.
+Normal movement requires coiling and may feel strong, but there usually isn’t intense pressure.

 When you feel the squeezing tightly, this is a sign the boa constrictor is startled or doesn’t feel secure in how you’re handling it.

-If you wanted to help your boa constrictor get used to you, you know how to handle a boa constrictor now.
+If you wanted to help your boa constrictor get used to you, you now know how to handle a boa constrictor.